glasnt/talks/2016_03_DjangoConEU/slides.md

 There's entire essays on the implementatation issues with this

-Emoji was proposed 2007
-Released 2010 in Unicode 6
+Emoji Added to Unicode 6, 2010

 TLDR: Apple implemented the proposed unicode spec with emoji for japan only